 You can also use variables in email subject lines.

-See below for a full list of all email variables supported by the email builder:
+See below for a full list of all email variables supported by the email builder, broken down by category.

 Variables related to the recipient of the email.